-Of the total unrecognized tax benefits at March 31, 2019, \$61.2 million would reduce the Company's annual effective tax rate if recognized, subject to valuation allowance consideration.
+Of the total unrecognized tax benefits at March 31, 2020, \$72.6 million would reduce the Company's annual effective tax rate if recognized, subject to valuation allowance consideration.
+The Company's policy is to recognize interest expense and penalties related to income tax matters as a component of income tax expense.
+There were no accrued interest or penalties associated with uncertain tax positions as of March 31, 2020 and 2019.